khordoo/chatbot-pytorch/README.md

-# Training Chatbot using Reinforcement Learning and LSTM
+# Training Chatbot using Reinforcement Learning and Encoder-decoder using Pytorch
 Using Reinforcement Learning and Recurrent Neural Networks to build a chat bot The chatbot.
+The recurrent networks uses the encoder-decoder architecture with attention.
 This is an End-toEnd solution we will create, train, test, deploy the model on the AWS infrastructure.
-I have also created a front end to communicate with the model through the rest api.
+I have also created a front end to communicate with the model through an api endpoint.

 Here's an screen shot of the application: